christopherpoole/linac/README.md

 A non-real electron mode linear accelerator based upon Christopher Poole's [generic GEANT4 python platform](https://github.com/christopherpoole/linac).

- -- Far from complete -- Currently not working --

 CADMesh has been removed due to inability to create a working install.